 Massive efforts are being undertaken by scientists and pharmaceutical companies around the world in order to develop a vaccine or specific antiviral therapies to prevent or treat COVID-19 infection.
 Until the disease is brought under full control, uninfected individuals (except for properly protected health-care professionals) need to avoid contact with afflicted persons.
 In general, those infected with COVID-19 should receive supportive treatment based on their clinical presentation—that is, to help relieve symptoms in relatively mild cases or to ensure respiratory function in the most severe cases.
 In December 2020, the United Kingdom, the European Union, and the United States granted emergency use authorization to a vaccine developed jointly by Pfizer in the United States and BioNTech in Germany.
 The Pfizer/BioNTech vaccine received full approval for use in the United States in late August 2021.
 In addition, another vaccine developed by Moderna in Cambridge, Massachusetts, was approved for emergency use in the United States as well.
 Moreover, a vaccine developed by AstraZeneca and Oxford University was granted emergency use approval in the United Kingdom in late December 2020 and in the European Union in late January 2021.
 Another effective vaccine developed by Johnson & Johnson in the United States was approved for emergency use in the United States in late February 2021.
-Various SARS-CoV-2 mutations have appeared as well, which may be somewhat resistant to the various vaccines developed so far.
-For example, mutant strains of the coronavirus in South Africa, Brazil, and the United Kingdom are being evaluated and tracked closely by epidemiologists because these strains have been detected in other locations around the world.
+Various SARS-CoV-2 mutations have appeared as well, which may be more transmissible.
+For example, mutant strains of the coronavirus in India, South Africa, Brazil, and the United Kingdom are being evaluated and tracked closely by epidemiologists because these strains have been detected in other locations around the world.
 In particular, the mutant Delta variant (B.1.617.2, which originated in India) is highly contagious, being especially transmissible among unvaccinated individuals.
 So far, the approved vaccines have shown protection against the variants.
 See also: Critical care medicine; Searching for a COVID-19 vaccine